 L2 : Yeah.
 It have different meaning?

 T : Yeah, they have different meaning.

-The operations that occur during grammatical encoding typically occur rapidly and without conscious awareness.
-That is, speakers usually attend to the meaning of their message and not to the grammatical form it takes, including whether their subject nouns and verbs agree.
+Typically, the operations that take place during grammatical encoding occur swiftly and unconsciously.
+In other words, speakers typically focus on their message meaning rather than its grammatical form, particularly whether subject nouns and verbs agree.
 With this reason, even though the learners were taught about the material previously, when speaking, they tended to make the same mistake, still.